fkotsian/trellino/README.md

 # Trello project!

 Over the next few days, we're going to clone Trello.
-(This project was based off Simon Chaffetz's final project, which he called [Trellino](http://trellino.herokuapp.com/) so we could perhaps call it a Trellino clone.)
+(This project was based off Simon Chaffetz's final project, which he called [Trellino](http://trellino.herokuapp.com/).
+So we should perhaps call it a Trellino clone instead.)

-We've already provided authentication and a Rails API for you, so you just have to build the one page app.
+We've already provided authentication and a Rails API for you, so you just have to build the Backbone app.
 I just stole the API from Trellino, so you should look at that to get an idea of the functionality before each step.

 Start out by looking at the skeleton provided for you.
-You'll probably look at the models in the following order: boards, lists, cards, todo items, then card assignments.
-Lists and cards have a rank attribute: this is the order they're shown in.
-By the end of this project, you'll be able to edit their order by dragging and dropping them, thanks to jQuery UI.
+In this project, you'll deal with the models in the following order: boards, lists, cards, todo items, and card assignments.
+Lists and cards have a rank attribute: this corresponds to the order they're shown in.
+By the end of this project, you'll be able to edit their order by dragging and dropping them, using jQuery UI.

 ## Phase I: Board Index

-* Start up Backbone
+* Start up Backbone.
+Remember to check that you're getting that annoying "Hello from Backbone" alert.
+  * Remember to put `serializeJSON.js` in your project's assets/javascripts directory.
   * Make your Backbone model and collection for boards.
   * Make a trello.js file in your javascripts folder.
 In it, initialize Backbone.
-  * Test out your Backbone model: if you use its `save` method, does that save the model to the database?
+  * Test out your Backbone model: if you use its `save` method, it should the model to the database.
 * Build a `BoardsIndex` view class.
 Its `render` function should put an unordered list of our boards on the page.
-* Add a router: map "/" to the `BoardsIndex` class.
+* Add a Backbone router: map "/" to the `BoardsIndex` class.
 At this point, you should be able to see all your boards on your index page.
-* Add a delete button for each board.
-Make the view refresh after you delete boards.
 * Add a new board view class, so that you can create boards.

 ## Phase II: Board Show and Lists